chritter/HGRU4Rec/Modifications.md

 * It is differentiatied between input and output embeddings
 * Parameter final_act in model module is not used as input parameter in train_*
 * Uses exponential decayed lr with Adam instead of AdaGrad as in paper
+* modifications for predictions
+    * HGRU4Rec initialization for self.is_training==False needs to be modified

 #### Data